sapio-lang/sapio/docs/MODERNIZATION.md

   schemas at the host boundary.
 This does not prove behavioral compatibility or schema inclusion.
 The offline validator rejects unresolved references and excessive expansion; complete native validation work budgets remain open.
-- Before enabling the currently unregistered PowSwap module, align its input schema with the timelock list and repair its combination constructor.
-Single locks and mixed height/time locks need dedicated correctness coverage.
-- Replace HodlChicken's recursive deserialization conversion with an unchecked input type followed by its smart constructor.
-The current conversion helper wraps the same type whose deserializer invokes it.
 - Extend the [guest execution limits](DEVELOPMENT.md) with service-level compilation deadlines, process memory and concurrency policy.
 Guest fuel, memory/table caps, nested-call bounds and authenticated source caching are